-Press the chocolate crumbs, firmly and evenly, into a 9-10 inch tart pan.
+- Press the chocolate crumbs, firmly and evenly, into a 9- or 10-inch tart pan.
 Make sure to press the crumbs up the sides.
 Bake for 10 minutes.

-Meanwhile, place sugar and water into a medium sauce pot for the caramel filling.
+- Meanwhile, place sugar and water into a medium sauce pot for the caramel filling.
 Fit a candy thermometer on the edge of the pot, and turn the burner on medium-high.
-Bring the sugar to a boil and let it simmer until it turns dark and reaches between 330-350 degrees F. The color should be somewhere between a medium brown and a dark brown.
+Bring the sugar to a boil and let it simmer until it turns dark and reaches between 330-350 degrees F. The color should be somewhere between a medium honey brown and a dark sweet tea brown.
 Do not stir the sugar syrup, but swirl the pot on occasion.
-Once your desired color is reached, immediately take it off the heat. *Lighter colored sugar offers a lighter caramel taste.
-Whereas dark syrup creates a bold deep caramel flavor.
+Once your desired color is reached, immediately take it off the heat.
+(Lighter colored sugar offers a lighter caramel taste, whereas dark syrup creates a bold deep caramel flavor.)

 - Pour the caramel filling into the baked tart crust.
 Tap it on the counter gently to remove bubbles.
 Then place the tart in the refrigerator to set.
 Allow at least 30 minutes of chill time, before adding the ganache layer.

 - For the chocolate ganache, break the chocolate into pieces and place in a microwave-safe bowl.
 Pour the cream and corn syrup over the chocolate.
-Heat in the microwave, in one minute increments, until the chocolate is melted and stirs smoothly into the cream.
+Heat in the microwave, in one-minute increments, until the chocolate is melted and stirs smoothly into the cream.
 (This can also be done on the stovetop.) **The corn syrup is optional.
-It makes the ganache shiny, but it not necessary for flavor or texture.
+It makes the ganache shiny, but is not necessary for flavor or texture.